BC Public Service

 Ministry of Indigenous Relations & Reconciliation

-- A bachelor’s degree in a resource management related field (i.e., land planning, forestry, geography, natural resource management, land management, agriculture, natural resource biology, environmental law/management, urban/regional land use planning, land surveying, geology, engineering related to natural resources, science, public/business administration, resource management, geoscience) and a minimum of 7 years of related experience, or
+- A bachelor’s degree in a resource management related field (i.e., land planning, forestry, geography, natural resource management, land management, agriculture, natural resource biology, environmental law/management, urban/regional land use planning, land surveying, geology, engineering related to natural resources, science, public/business administration, resource management, geoscience) and a minimum of 3 years related experience.

-- An equivalent combination of education, training from a recognized institution and at least 7 years of related experience may be considered (e.g., team supervision, project leadership, resource management planning, program management, conflict resolution/negotiation, and/or developing and fostering respectful and long-term relationships with First Nations).
+- Or an equivalent combination of education, training from a recognized institution, and at least 5–6 years related experience may be considered (resource management or program management experience and demonstrated experience participating on project teams to develop and foster respectful and long-term relationships with First Nations).